ebonertz/academy/README.md

 ```

 Objects are considered mutable, which means you can change them after they're created.
- ven if you save an object to a const variable, you can still add to and edit the key-value pairs inside of it without causing an error.
+Even if you save an object to a const variable, you can still add to and edit the key-value pairs inside of it without causing an error.

 When objects have key-function pairs, we call the function a method.